Bannette/Delani-studio/README.md

 email banetaloo3@gmail.com Phone number; 0720293998

 # BUGS
-The project is working effecietly no current bugs but if you happen to come across one you are free to contact me.
+The project is working effecietly no current bugs at the moment. working tree clean, but if you happen to come across one you are free to contact me.

 # LICENSE
 Copyright (c) 2019 [Bannette Aloo Odembo]